ben-ng/conflux/README.md

 ## Correctness

-Distributed systems are really difficult to test, and Conflux is no exception.
-Conflux has unit tests with full statement and branch coverage.
-It is built on Gaggle, which has full statement coverage.
-Formal proofs and fuzzing are on the way.
+Distributed systems are really difficult to prove and test, and Conflux is no exception.
+I am still working on formal proofs of correctness, but in the meantime here is an incomplete list of things that are being done to

+* Conflux has integration tests with [full statement *and* branch coverage](https://coveralls.io/github/ben-ng/conflux?branch=master)
+* It is built on Gaggle, which has integration tests with [full statement coverage](https://coveralls.io/github/ben-ng/gaggle?branch=master)
+* My [distributed mutex](https://github.com/ben-ng/mutex-js) is built on Conflux and has [full statement coverage](https://coveralls.io/github/ben-ng/mutex-js?branch=master) and a [fuzz test](https://github.com/ben-ng/mutex-js/tree/master/fuzz) you can run yourself

 ## License